 A friend of mine is a true foodie that runs a kitchen of a famous restaurant.
 She enjoy sharing photos of many dishes with me throughout the day via What's App.
 While I enjoy the delicious looking shots as well as her enthusiasm, I wouldn't want these photos to end up in my Google Photos cloud service.

-As a result, I often spend precious time going over my messy Google Photos cloud service in order to manually delete the unwanted files that has been automatically synchronized with my account.
+As a result, I often spend precious time going over my messy Google Photos cloud service in order to manually delete the unwanted files that have been automatically synchronized with my account.

 In fact, there's no other way of saying this: